CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-intro.rst

 What is I\ :sup:`2`\ C?
 ------------

-I\ :sup:`2`\ C is probably the most common bus and protocol used to exchange information between microcontrollers and sensors, displays or actuators.
+I\ :sup:`2`\ C is probably the most common protocol used to exchange information between microcontrollers and sensors, displays or actuators.
 I\ :sup:`2`\ C is for instance the protocol used under the hood during IDP to link your different boards together.

 In this section, you will find a brief introduction to I\ :sup:`2`\ C, with probably just enough information to get you started.
 Not everything will be crystal clear, but hopefully most of the relevant sections of the examples code will make sense, and you will manage to modify them to get them to do what you want.

-Of course you could go much deeper into the subject if you want, but this can wait.
-Life is too short to wait until you know it all to give it a go.
-There are plenty of excellent resources online, and books too.

 Start with the following intro to I\ :sup:`2`\ C, from NXP, the company who developed it a while ago, and also the manufacturer of the sensor you will use.